Hornets vs. Bulls Player Props Betting Odds

-Terry Rozier is among the players with prop bets for the taking when the Chicago Bulls and the Charlotte Hornets play at United Center on Friday (at 8:00 PM ET).
+Player prop bet options for DeMar DeRozan, Terry Rozier and others are available when the Chicago Bulls visit the Charlotte Hornets at Spectrum Center on Monday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!